The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 When do I decide on a specialty?

-While we’ll ask you each semester to tell us what you’re thinking about area of practice, you won’t have to narrow it down until partway through third year rotations.
-By then, you’ll have to start thinking about audition rotations in your chosen specialty during the first half of the fourth year.
+Partway through third year rotations you’ll need to think about audition rotations in your chosen specialty during the first half of the fourth year.
 When you apply to residency programs, you’ll apply to programs in your preferred specialty as well as some programs in an alternate specialty.
 It’s always a good idea to have an alternate specialty in mind.
 While we hope each student matches into their preferred specialty, some students may not.
 And, the outcomes for matching into any specialty are better for fourth year medical students than those who sit out for a year.
 So, having an alternate specialty in case your preferred specialty doesn’t work out is a good idea.

 Why do I need to consider an alternate specialty?